infobloxopen/cni-infoblox/README-K8S.md

 ```
 Note : The following type of networks are supported out of the box:
  ```
-       host-local
        bridge
        ipvlan
        macvlan
 ```
-To run macvlan, the promiscuous mode in eth0 should be enabled on each node.
-The following command
-can be used to achieve it : ``ip link set eth0 promisc on``

 Infoblox IPAM Driver Configuration
 ----------------------------------